~ 7 min read · Updated July 2026

-This guide comprehensively explains how international commercial arbitration functions in Ukraine, particularly at the International Commercial Arbitration Court (ICAC) at the Ukrainian Chamber of Commerce and Industry.
-It is intended for foreign counsel, in-house lawyers, and arbitration professionals seeking detailed knowledge of procedures and risks associated with Ukraine-related arbitration.
+This guide explains how international commercial arbitration works in Ukraine, particularly at the International Commercial Arbitration Court (ICAC) at the Ukrainian Chamber of Commerce and Industry.
+Two numbers frame everything below: 61% of ICAC cases finish within three months — and a party that misses the 3-month set-aside window loses its challenge to the award forever.
+The guide is written for foreign counsel and in-house lawyers who need the procedures, costs and risks of Ukraine-related arbitration in practical terms.

 - Legal assessment of the dispute and partiesʼ positions;